johnkerl/miller/docs6/reference.rst

       specify an action to be taken on each input file.
 This prepipe command must be able to read from standard input; it will be invoked with {command} < {filename}.
+      --prepipex {command} Like --prepipe with one exception: doesn't insert '<' between command and filename at runtime.
+Useful for some commands like 'unzip -qc' which don't read standard input.
       Examples:
         mlr --prepipe 'gunzip'
         mlr --prepipe 'zcat -cf'